Learning to Optimize for Mixed-Integer Non-linear Programming with Feasibility Guarantees: Binary Linear Programs

-\paragraph{Dataset.} The `Obj Series 1' dataset from the MIP Workshop 2023 Computational Competition~\citep{MIPcc23} is conducted To evaluate the performance of our methods on MILPs.
-This dataset comprises 50 related MILP instances derived from a shared mathematical formulation.
-The instances differ in 120 of the 360 objective function coefficients, while all other components, including the constraints, remain consistent.
-Each instance includes 360 binary variables and 55 constraints, offering a structured benchmark for optimization methods.

-\paragraph{Model Configuration.} The neural network architecture and hyperparameters were consistent with those used in the main experiments.
-Specifically for the MILP problem in this study, the input dimension of the neural network was set to 120, corresponding to the number of varying objective function coefficients, and the output dimension was set to 360, representing the decision variables.
-The hidden layer consisted of 256 neurons.
+we additionally evaluate our methods on BLPs from the \emph{Obj Series 1} of the MIP Workshop 2023 Computational Competition \citep{MIPcc23}.
+This benchmark consists of 50 MILP instances sharing an identical constraint matrix but differing in 120 of the 360 objective coefficients.
+We reserve all 50 original instances as a held-out test set.
+To obtain a sufficiently large training distribution with the same structural properties, we generate synthetic instances by uniform sampling new objective vectors $\bm{c}$ within the coefficient range observed in the benchmark, while keeping the constraint matrix fixed.

-\paragraph{Results.} \Cref{tab:ILP_Stat} summarizes the performance of various optimization methods on the MILP benchmark: Both learning-based methods (RC and LT) demonstrate the ability to generate high-quality feasible solutions efficiently, with RC even surpassing the heuristic-based method N1 in terms of objective value.
+\Cref{tab:ILP_Stat} summarizes the performance of various optimization methods on the MILP benchmark: Both learning-based methods (RC and LT) demonstrate the ability to generate high-quality feasible solutions efficiently, with RC even surpassing the heuristic-based method N1 in terms of objective value.
 However, N1 is the fastest method overall, showcasing the robustness and efficiency of the heuristic in the MILP solver.
 EX achieved the best objective values but required significantly more computation time.
-Notably, the training time for the learning-based models is approximately 120 seconds, making them well-suited for applications requiring repeated problem-solving.
+Notably, the training time of our method is approximately 120 seconds, making it well-suited for applications with repeated problem-solving.